ryan-a-baker/spot-instance-webhook/readme.md

 # Testing

 In the "test" folder, there are two shell scripts are are intended to be run on a local minikube deployment.
 These tests are perfomed by applying known deployments and comparing the deployment that gets created in kubernetes with the expected results.
+Please note, these tests can be someone destructive, so please be sure to run them only in a dev environment or minikube.

 It will evaluate the following tests: